Frequently Asked Questions#

 Any excess sales tax collections that a business collects must be remitted to the City.
 If, on a taxable sale, no sales tax was collected or an improper percentage was collected, the proper tax must still be remitted to the City.

 As a Home Rule City under the Colorado Constitution, the City of Fort Collins has the authority to collect its own taxes.
 The 3.85% sales tax that you collect for the City of Fort Collins must be remitted directly to the City of Fort Collins.
-The combined rate for state and county tax is 3.5% - which should be remitted directly to the Colorado Department of Revenue.
+The state and county tax should be remitted directly to the Colorado Department of Revenue.

 Tax returns received after the due date will be considered late.
 Penalties and interest will apply.